Mazen-Ghanaym/Session-content/SQL-TROSC/sql.md

     ```
 >[!CAUTION]
 > ``` SQL
->     DELETE FROM users; -- will delete all table's data
+>     DELETE FROM users; -- will delete all table data
 > ```
 -------------------------------------------------
 ### SELECT
-    We can you select statemant to show table's data
+    We can use a select statement to show the table's data
 ``` SQL
     SELECT id, name, address, email FROM users;
 ```